-Art 10-1: Semester 1 Prerequisite: none

 This course is designed for students who love to draw.
-Students will develop their ability to think and plan within an Art Journal and develop these concepts into an extended studio piece.
+Students will develop their ability to think and plan within an Art Journal and develop these concepts into studio pieces.
 In this course they will have the chance to develop as an artist, building up fine arts drawing skills and work in a more independent manner that reflects Visual Art in Upper School courses.
 Students will also have the opportunity to improve their ability to talk and write about the art that they are creating.

-Art 10-2: Semester 2 Prerequisite: none
+Art Mixed Media: Semester 2

-This course is designed for students who wish to extend their creativity and skills through multimedia artworks.
-These extended artworks could incorporate oil painting with drawing or layers of Perspex and wood panel.
+This course is designed for students who wish to extend their creativity and skills through multimedia materials to create an intricate artwork.
+This extended piece could incorporate oil painting with drawing and/or layers of Perspex and wood panel.
 Students will have the chance to develop as an artist, building up fine arts painting skills and work in a more independent manner that reflects Visual Art in Upper School courses.
 They will also have the opportunity to improve their ability to talk and write about the art that they are creating.

-THE ARTS PATHWAYS TO SENIOR SCHOOL COURSES